-Compare international money transfer services lower fees and better exchange rates than their banking counterparts.
+Compare international money transfer services to find lower fees and better exchange rates than their banking counterparts.

-More than any other expat community, the Filipino population in New Zealand has shown exponential growth since 2001.
+More than any other expat community, the Filipino population in New Zealand has shown tremendous growth.
+Thirty-five years ago, there were 405 Filipinos living in the country.
+Today, there are more than 40,000.
 This is mainly thanks to New Zealand’s demand for skilled medical and engineering professionals from the Philippines.

 Can’t find what you’re looking for?
 Have a TorFX currency expert contact you for free

-Today, over 50,000 Filipino-New Zealanders live in and around Auckland, Canterbury and Wellington.
-There is an extensive network of Filipino cultural and traditional organisations, clubs and societies across New Zealand.
+Today, there is an extensive network of Filipino cultural and traditional organisations, clubs and societies across New Zealand.
 Thanks to the increasing numbers of Filipinos settling in New Zealand, there has been a significant boost in trade between the two countries.
 In addition, our large Filipino community is adding to an increase in people coming here on holiday or for education.
 In 2016, 20,000 Filipinos visited and 4,116 came here to study.

 Sam Sends Money to Philippines